Community Big Brothers Big Sisters Program

 The In School Mentoring Program is a way to get involved with a child.
 It allows volunteers (mentors) to share time with a child in their school during the school day.
 Mentors meet with their littles (students) following the 20-20-20 rule: 20 minutes of getting to know each other and catching up, 20 minutes of school work or reading, and 20 minutes of free time.
 In addition to friendship, the focus is on literacy, social support and classroom support.
 Volunteers in this program are meeting youth in their schools during the school day (lunch hours even!).
 Matches in this program do not meet over the summer.
 Great opportunity for businesses to support their employees to get involved in a local volunteer program, and only have to give up an hour of their time each week!

 The program locally is just beginning to develop programs at the high schools where students in Grades 10-12 can volunteer as mentors to elementary students (Grades 3-5).
-These programs are run in partnership with the high schools.
+These programs are run in partnership with the high school and Boys and Girls Clubs Strathcona County.

 What To Expect